detroit-labs/katalon-mobile-util/README.md

 Place the [release artifact jar](https://github.com/detroit-labs/katalon-mobile-util/releases/download/1.9.0/katalon-mobile-util-1.9.0.jar) into your Katalon test project's `/Drivers` directory, or follow the Katalon Studio instructions: [How to import external library into your automation project](https://www.katalon.com/resources-center/tutorials/import-java-library/).

+After installation, make sure you restart Katalon Studio for the library to be loaded correctly.

 ## Building from source

 Although not required, you may build the **katalon-mobile-util** library from source code.
 The resulting `.jar` will be added to your Katalon Studio test project.